Last Updated on February 25, 2021 by Jim Ferri

 Things to Do in Helsinki

 Because it’s a compact city easy to explore on foot, there are a lot of things to do in Helsinki.
-More than most travelers suspect, including day trips from Helsinki and taking the ferry from Helsinki to Tallinn in Estonia.
+More than most travelers suspect, in fact, including day trips from Helsinki and taking the ferry from Helsinki to Tallinn in Estonia.

 But first start your tour at Helsinki Cathedral, the white, neoclassical building that’s become a symbol of the city.
 Climb its steps and you’ll be rewarded with a beautiful view of the area and the city beyond.